 - Cause and effect language can provide support and reasons for evaluations - e.g. Since the suburb is located by the water, it is easy to get the ferry service to the city - Text connectives of cause and effect can prepare for a final evaluation.
 It helps to summarise all of the other reasons and data to make the final evaluation seem logical and reasoned. - e.g. Consequently, the suburb is liveable for young children.

 There is a list of useful cause and effect language for Geography in Fact Sheet 1.

 Cause and effect language for reasons

-because

-as

-so that

-if
+since because due to as so so that in order to if

 Text connectives for an evaluation